 Closed-loop production and practical perks

 Manufacturers commonly use cork dust to generate energy on-site.
 This practice cuts waste and closes production loops while reducing external energy needs.
+Approximately 85% of cork production waste is recycled back into the manufacturing process.

 “Cork feels warm and springs back underfoot, and it quiets footsteps in busy rooms.”

 - Design: modern tones and patterns suit kitchens, playrooms, and multipurpose spaces.
+Available in over 40 color variations.

 Check spec sheets for binders, adhesives, and emissions, and compare cork to other resilient materials for durability and end-of-life handling.
 For more on cork products and practical buying tips, see cork flooring products guide.